Skip to main content

 Add the sweet potato and red lentils to the pan and season with salt and pepper.

 Bring to a simmer, then cover with a lid and cook until the lentils and sweet potato are soft, 20-25 mins.
+IMPORTANT: The chicken is cooked when no longer pink in the middle.

 Stir occasionally to prevent it from sticking.
 Add a splash of water if it looks a little dry.

-If you don't have a toaster, halfway through the dal's simmer time, preheat your oven to 220°C/200°C fan/gas mark 7 for the naans.
+Meanwhile, if you don't have a toaster, heat your oven to 220°C/200°C fan/gas mark 7 for the naans.

 Add the Spinach